peterkhe1999/CheatSheet/OSCP/README.md

 To launch such a replication, a user needs to have the **Replicating Directory Changes, Replicating Directory Changes All, and Replicating Directory Changes in Filtered Set** rights.
 By default, members of the Domain Admins, Enterprise Admins, and Administrators groups have these rights assigned.

-If we obtain access to a user account in one of these groups or with these rights assigned, we can perform a **dcsync** attack in which we impersonate a domain controller.
+If we obtain access to a user account in one of these groups or with these rights assigned => **dcsync** attack in which we impersonate a domain controller.
 This allows us to request any user credentials from the domain.

 ```
 lsadump::dcsync /user:corp\Administrator
 ```

-The output of the tool states that it uses DRSUAPI,6 the Microsoft API implementing the Directory Replication Service Remote Protocol.
 IP of the domain controller

 ```bash